sowmyadsl/question-answer-board/README.md

 3. Integration
   * Initial routes or index pages with all dependencies in Controller/index.html head
-  * Template/html page for Index page
+  * Template/html page for Index page with a navbar on top and social media icons on footer
-  * Template/html page for About page
+  * Template/html page for About me page with information and a image.
-  * Template/html page for Index page
+  * Template/html page for contact page with a map of location.
-  * Template/html page for ... (one for each route/integrated user story)
-  * Display...
-  * Integrate feature that...

 4. UX/UI
   * Include and modify bootstrap/materialize/Sass etc.